 Most Protestant church leaders today believe and teach that Christ’s death has actually “made it possible” for all of mankind to be saved, if they will turn and believe in Christ.
-This is the central and most cherished doctrine of the system sometimes known as Arminianism1.
+This is the central and most cherished doctrine of the system sometimes known as Arminianism.

 I have even heard such a preacher describe this “Jesus” as a “perfect gentleman, who does not force salvation upon anyone against their free will.”

+What is the foundation of your hope and assurance of salvation, Christian reader?
 Is the Lord Jesus Christ your Saviour—or did your faith-decision save you?
-Is your faith resting upon the Lord Jesus Christ—or is your faith resting upon itself?
+Is your faith resting upon Christ alone—or is your faith resting upon itself?